Lobz/modding-Rimworld-tutorial/lesson1.md

 Basically, you can change anything that goes between an opening tag and the corresponding closing tag.

 That's it for this lesson!
 You learned to make the elements that *every single Rimworld mod* has, but from here on, you would have to do different things depending on what you want your mod to *do*.
-The [next part](lesson2.md) will be about changing some trait of some thing on the game, using the mechanics the game already have.
+The [next part](lesson2.md) will be about changing some trait of some thing on the game, using the mechanics the game already has.